 Staying safe online is part of every student's McGill journey.

+Many students will be making the transition to in-person studies this fall.
 Here are some resources and activities to help you stay cybersecure wherever you are.

 Beginning your McGill journey: Start safely